 She added a new prosecutor has taken over the case and “consent to prosecute was obtained from the Director of Public Prosecutions and the case is now ready for prosecution.”

-The Bureau’s statement, though doesn’t tell the whole story.
-The Bureau’s special prosecutor Kamudoni Nyasulu, referred to in the spokesperson’s statement, actually obtained the consent from the Director of Public Prosecutions (DPP) as early as in 2017 before departing the Bureau.
+The Bureau’s statement though doesn’t tell the whole story.
+The Bureau’s special prosecutor Kamudoni Nyasulu referred to in the spokesperson’s statement, actually obtained consent from the Director of Public Prosecutions (DPP) as early as 2017 before departing the Bureau.
 To date, the bureau is yet to start prosecuting Mbeta.

 Two lawyers, who worked on the prosecution of the case cite the matter as a classic example of case laundering—legal parlance meaning cases being compromised by either prosecutors or investigators deliberately weakening the prosecution case or destroying evidence.

 At the point Fererra was being brought to court, Ministry of Justice sources told us, the department started acting suspiciously.
-The taskforce formed to prosecute cases like Fererra was dismantled with lawyers on the case assigned other cases.
+The task force formed to prosecute cases like Fererra was dismantled with lawyers on the case assigned to other cases.